#1BigTeam App - Accessibility Statement

 Preparation of this accessibility statement

 This statement was prepared on 16 June 2021.
-It was last reviewed on 21 June 2021.
+It was last reviewed on 29 April 2025.

-The app was last tested on 15 June 2021.
+The app was last tested on 29 April 2025.
 The test was carried out by University Hospitals Plymouth across all app-specific pages*.

-The app acts as a means of curating existing content from the Trust’s website into a single location for the convenience of staff.
+The app acts as a means of curating existing content from the Trust’s public website into a single location for the convenience of staff.
 Therefore, this accessibility statement should be viewed alongside the accessibility statement for the Trust website.

 *Three criterion were not tested on this date, as they require a specialist keyboard to test the mobile app.
 Based on other tests, it is understood these will pass.
-Suitable hardware is being acquired to test and validate these criterion for a future revision.